anders94/disruptor/README.md

     node disruptor stop 127.0.0.1:1111 apps/wordcount/counter

 **Note:** Code is not yet distributed automatically.
 You have to sync the app directory with all the peers.
-A good command to use for this is rsync:
+A good command to use for this is rsync for the time being:

     rsync -ae ssh ~/disruptor/apps 1.2.3.4:~/disruptor